Rules

 The diagram below sketches the logic executed by heimdall for each and every incoming request.

-4. Execute error pipeline is executed if any of the mechanisms, defined in the authentiction & authorization pipeline fail.
+Execute error pipeline is executed if any of the mechanisms, defined in the authentication & authorization pipeline fail.
 This again results in a response, this time however, based on the definition in the used error handler.

 Matching of Rules

-As written above, an upstream specific rule is only executed when it matches an incoming request.
+As written above, an upstream-specific rule is only executed if it matches an incoming request.

 Default Rule & Inheritance